sohamsv/Urban-Noise-Classification-using-KNN-and-other-algorithms/README.md

 # Urban-Noise-Classification-using-KNN-and-other-algorithms
-Urban Noise Classification using KNN and other algorithms

-* Download audio files from the link below *
+* Download audio files from the link below

 Dataset which is used in this project :-